overwolf/overwolf.github.io/docs/api/overwolf-media-replays.md

 Using the "sources," you can add a video source (currently, only Webcam is supported) to the captured video.
 Read about [overwolf.media.replaysVideoSource](overwolf-media-replays#videosource-object) for more info.
-Note: this API does support secondary files for Webcam, while the overwolf.streaming API does not.
+Note: This API does support secondary files for Webcam (means, the webcam rendered to a different video file), while the overwolf.streaming API does not.

 #### use_app_display_name notes